Chart Color Schemes

 North Ryde - East Ryde is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Ryde-East Ryde has high cultural diversity, with 44.7% speaking a language other than English at home and 45.5% born overseas.
-Christianity is the main religion, comprising 49.7%.
+Christianity is the predominant religion, comprising 49.7%.
 Judaism is overrepresented at 0.9%, compared to Greater Sydney's 0.4%.

 Top ancestry groups are Chinese (17.6%), Australian (15.8%), and English (15.6%).
-Korean (3.1% vs regional 3.8%), Russian (0.7% vs 0.5%), and Lebanese (1.0% vs 1.5%) show notable divergences in representation.
+Korean, Russian, and Lebanese ethnicities show notable divergences: Korean at 3.1% (vs regional 3.8%), Russian at 0.7% (vs 0.5%), and Lebanese at 1.0% (vs 1.5%).

 Frequently Asked Questions - Diversity